 Actor, House Husbands

 “Bravehearts and Ditto’s Keep Safe Adventure show visited my school to teach children ways to protect themselves.
-This was the first time I was introduced to the Bravehearts cause and I found the whole experience to be fun and I learnt a lot.
+This was the first time I was introduced to Bravehearts and I found the whole experience to be fun and I learnt a lot.
 I now want to raise funds and awareness for Bravehearts so more children are visited by Bravehearts.”

-Assistant Coach, St Kilda AFL Club
+AFLW Senior Coach, St Kilda Football Club

-ess to the issue through conversations that empower children and give them a much-needed voice.
+“Child sexual abuse is an ugly and confronting topic, and with many cases not reported or managed it is too easily brushed under the carpet.
+I am eager to bring awareness to the issue through conversations that empower children and give them a much-needed voice.
 Through my involvement with Bravehearts, I also work towards providing support for families of victims and education regarding protective behaviours to ensure we are creating a safer place for our children to grow and prosper.”